CONCURRENT SESSIONS (SELECT B1, B2, B3, B4 or B5)

-THE CHANGING NATURE OF WORK AND THE NEEDS OF OCCUPIERS: IMPLICATIONS FOR THE OFFICE MARKET ACROSS CANADA: HOW ARE THESE TRENDS AFFECTING THIS PROPERTY CLASS?
+THE CHANGING NATURE OF WORK, THE NEEDS OF OCCUPIERS AND THEIR IMPLICATIONS FOR THE OFFICE MARKET ACROSS CANADA: HOW ARE THESE TRENDS AFFECTING THIS PROPERTY CLASS?

-Canada’s office market of more than 500 million sq. ft. was somewhat erratic this past year.
-While vacancy rates rose in some markets, they also reversed course in some others.
-What were the reasons for this trend when you consider that our major cities are witnessing the largest surge in new development in over 25 years?
+Canada’s office market of some 525 million sq.ft. experienced a 15% decline nationally in vacancy to 10%.
+What were the reasons for this trend when you consider that our cities are witnessing the largest surge in new development in over 25 years?
 Is the demand from the high-tech market a key factor?
-To what extent is the strong growth and shift towards coworking office environments.
-A major surge is occurring and accelerating whereby the office is becoming more than a conventional work space.
-The result is a range of business models and solutions provided by a number of players (Regus to WeWork to others) and the evolution of the concept of WorkPlace-as-a-Service (WaaS).
-This session will focus on the landlord and tenant decision drivers and response to the demand for this space, its amenitization, the implications for leasing, and how to engage the appraisal and capital markets to properly assign value to flexible leases.
-Can you “pick the lock on WaaS” including its demand, business, and balance with traditional leasing models and practices in today’s office market?
+To what extent is the strong growth and shift towards coworking office environments another reason?
+The office is becoming more than a conventional work space.
+The result is a range of coworking business solutions offered by a number of players and the evolution of WorkPlace-as-a-Service (WaaS).
+This session will examine these and other trends including the demand for this space, its amenitization, the implications for leasing, and how to engage the appraisal and capital markets to properly assign value to flexible leases.
+Can you “pick the lock on WaaS” including its demand, business, and balance with traditional leasing practices in today’s office market?

-Sheila Botting, Senior Partner & Canadian Real Estate Leader, Deloitte
+Sheila Botting, Partner & Canadian Real Estate Leader, Deloitte

 Jonathan Pearce, Executive Vice President, Leasing, Office & Industrial, North America, Ivanhoé Cambridge